Create your survey

 The power of follow-up questions

-Suggest 10 open-ended questions for teacher survey about classroom resources.
+Suggest 10 open-ended questions for Teacher survey about Classroom Resources.

 Look at the questions and categorize them.
 Output categories with the questions under them.

 What is a conversational survey?
+Why use AI?

-Manual Survey
+Manual Surveys

 Analysis